Day 1

 Riding: 4 - 6 hours

-After breakfast, you are transferred back to Quebrada de Escoipe to be reunited with your horses. ,Set off riding through the heart of the canyon, surrounded by multi-coloured mountains.
+After breakfast, you are transferred back to Quebrada de Escoipe to be reunited with your horses.
+Set off riding through the heart of the canyon, surrounded by multi-coloured mountains.
 Follow horse trails to reach Isonza, a little village lost in time.
-Continue to the house of the Tolaba family where your transfer vehicle is waiting to take you to Cachi.
-Dinner and overnight at the hotel Automovil Club Argentino.
+Stop for lunch and then continue riding along sandy rivers and ravines around Isonza.
+In the late afternoon you reach the house of the Tolaba family where your transfer vehicle is waiting to take you to Cachi.
+Dinner and overnight at a 3 star hotel.

 Day 5